Alaska Marine Highway Ferry: Columbia

 - One inner Kachemak Bay Transect (10 CTD stations and 3 marine plankton and OA monitoring sampling stations) sampled monthly

 Instrumentation: Water samples collected at the surface and collected approximately 5m from the ocean bottom.
 In 2012-2013, samples were collected under a grant from AOOS to KBL and processed by UAF.
-In 2016, samples are collected by KBNERR and sent to the Alutiiq Pride Shellfish Hatchery for analysis.
+In 2016, samples are collected by KBNERR and sent to the Alutiiq Pride Marine Institute for analysis.

 Description: Ocean acidification was identified by local and regional stakeholders as an important issue in south central Alaska for subsistence & recreational food sources.
 Local stakeholders were also concerned that we do not have baseline information to help inform how ocean acidification will transform the local near shore ecology of the region (KBNERR Bivalve Proceedings 2014).
 The complexity of ocean chemistry in estuaries has led to this important habitat being omitted, thus far, from strategies developed for monitoring ocean acidification in Alaska.
 The KBNERR has a long-term monitoring program that can support and help direct additional monitoring and research into the complex nature of ocean acidification in estuary habitats in south-central Alaska.
 Through our existing programs and partnerships, we plan to grow this area of expertise for our region on a local, regional, national, and international scale.
 Project webpage.